GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Resonance Blast**
 The user performs a standard Ki Blast or Ki Blast volley, though the attacks are Sonic in nature.
 For each attack performed this way, the user declares if the efect of a critical hit is to be that of a ki attack or a sonic attack (decision is made before the attack roll).

+**Resounding Leap**
+The user spends at least 2 ki when they leap.
+The distance the evoker's leap distance is multiplied by 1 + the amount of ki spent this way.
+The evoker may use their reaction at any point during the leap to spend a ki point to loose a ki blast.

 **Shining Strike**
 The user spends 2 ki to perform an unarmed or weapon attack as an action.
 It is treated as a *magical* attack.
 If successful, it also inflicts a Ki attack.
 If either is a critical hit, the user recovers a point of ki spent this way and does not have disadvantage on follow up attacks against that foe until the end of the round.